METALS-Copper falls after Fed announcement; fiscal worries drag

 strategy.

-"The Fed has given some conditions, and this has scared the market a bit.
+"The Fed has given some conditions and this has scared the market a bit.
+But

-But in my opinion, the losses in metals have more to do with uncertainty on the
+in my opinion the losses in metals have more to do with uncertainty on the

 fiscal front than with disappointment on monetary easing," T-commodity